Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Notation and Preliminaries

 We will often have to talk about the structures of modules, as in their socle layers.
 If $M$ is a module with socle $A$ and second socle $B$ then we can write

 for this structure; however, this is often too space-consuming when we have many socle layers, and so we also write $B/A$ for this module.
+Generalizing this, we delineate between socle layers by `$/$', so that $A/B,C/D,E$ is a module with socle $D\oplus E$, second socle $B\oplus C$, and third socle $A$.
+Because of the potential for confusion with the quotient, we will always mention if we mean a quotient.

 We also introduce the concepts of radical and residual.
-If $I$ is a subset of $\Irr(H)$, then the {$I$-radical} of $M$ is the largest submodule of $M$ whose composition factors lie in $I$, and let $I'=\Irr(H)\setminus I$.
-The {$I$-residual} of $M$ is the smallest submodule whose quotient has composition factors in $I$.
+If $I$ is a subset of $\Irr(H)$, then the \emph{$I$-radical} of $M$ is the largest submodule of $M$ whose composition factors lie in $I$, and the \emph{$I$-residual} of $M$ is the smallest submodule such that every composition factor of the quotient lies in $I$.
+Write $I'$ for $\Irr(H)\setminus I$.

 One lemma that we occasionally use, that can be quite powerful, relates the minimal and adjoint modules for exceptional groups.
 We place it here because there seems no more appropriate place.